kev7037/GoogleBooksAPI-Kamernet/README.md

 > This page only uses Entity Framework ORM

-This page contains 3 buttons that operate the search funcationality:
+This page contains 3 buttons that operate the search functionality:

 ### - Search button
 > Local database will be checked to find whether this search query has been made before.
-If found, booklist will be retrived from local database.
+If found, the booklist will be retrieved from the local database.
-If no result found, an HTTP request will be sent to the Google Books API, result will be sotred localy and shown to the client.
+If no result is found, an HTTP request will be sent to the Google Books API, the result will be stored locally and shown to the client.

 ### - Search (With Every 5min cache) button
-> Local database will be checked to find whether this search query has been made during last 5mins.
-If found, booklist will be retrived from local database.
+> Local database will be checked to find whether this search query has been made during the last 5mins.
+If found, the booklist will be retrieved from the local database.
-If no result found, an HTTP request will be sent to the Google Books API, result will be sotred localy (Add or Update) and shown to the client.
+If no result is found, an HTTP request will be sent to the Google Books API, the result will be stored locally (Add or Update) and shown to the client.

 ### - Force Live Search button
-> An HTTP request will be sent to the Google Books API without checking database, result will be sotred localy (Add or Update) and shown to the client.
+> An HTTP request will be sent to the Google Books API without checking the database, the result will be stored locally (Add or Update) and shown to the client.

 ## Local Library Page (Only local search)
-This page contains 2 buttons that operate the search funcationality:
+This page contains 2 buttons that operate the search functionality:

 ### - Search button
-> Operates the search query on local database using dapper by calling a stored procedure.
+> Operates the search query on the local database using dapper by calling a stored procedure.

 ### - Search with cache button
-> Operates the search query on local database using Entity Framework.
+> Operates the search query on the local database using Entity Framework.
 After the first search made by this button, a memory cache will be created for the next
 5 minutes.
-If client uses this method again in less than 5 minutes, the result will be retrived from memory cache.
-When memory cache expires, another memory cache will be created on next client search.
+If the client uses this method again in less than 5 minutes, the result will be retrieved from the memory cache.
+When memory cache expires, another memory cache will be created on the next client search.